-When I started fly fishing I began to acquired nice rods,finely made reels and good friends over the last 40 years, I found that fishing wasn't a game of numbers but a game of memories.
-When I made my first net I found another pleasure.
+When I started fly fishing I began to acquired nice rods, finely made reels and good friends.
+I relealized that fishing wasn't a game of numbers but a game of memories.
+I have found that making landing nets added another dimension to this hobby.
 This was the first style of the first landing net that I made.
-I thinks it looks like is belongs on a classic English trout stream.
-I find no historic record of very elaborate nets from that earlier time, but there should have been.
+I thinks it looks like is belongs on a English trout stream.
+I find no historic record of very elaborate decorative nets from that earlier time, but there should have been.
 This landing net's "traditional" hoop shape is modified from a classic Valentine heart.
 I think of as my Classic handle and hoop.
 It is a very good selection for general trout fishing.

-I was fishing a high mountain valley with a meadow stream when I found asmall elk antler.
-It was somebody's reject, with saw marks and brokentips.
-To me, I saw the makings of memories.
+I was fishing a high mountain valley with a meadow stream when I found a small elk antler.
+It was somebody's reject, with saw marks and broken tips.
+For me, I saw the makings of memories.
 The day had been spectacular with flashes of sun and thunder.
-I had the valley to myself for one special day ofrisk and reward.
+I had the valley to myself for one special day of risk and reward.
 Since that first landing net I have use the same method to make others, using deer, elk and caribou antlers.

 There are those that will walk extended distances and climb mountains to find a small stream and the hidden gems that live in the pools of crystal water.
 In these streams a fish is measured by beauty not inches.
 I make these small landing nets with a hoop 25 to 33 inches in circumference and about 14 inches to 22 inches long.
-Finished with multiple costs of epoxy.
+The net is finished with multiple coats of epoxy.
 This style of net is available as a custom order in a variety of woods and shapes.
 Nylon catch and release bags only.